Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Introduction

+In addition to the challenges faced solely by individuals with VIs navigating the web using AT, online tracking poses a different set of concerns for all users.
 The majority of websites employ some type of tracking, using various techniques such as cookies and fingerprinting \cite{englehardtOnlineTracking1millionsite2016}.
 There are two types of cookies, functional and non-functional \cite{kretschmerCookieBannersPrivacy2021}, with the most common use of non-functional cookies being for personalised advertising \cite{GDPRwhatHappened,sorensenGDPRChangesThird2019,trevisanYearsEUCookie2019}.
 A simple method to counteract this type of tracking is to allow users to manage which cookies are stored on their device \cite{senicarPrivacyEnhancingTechnologiesApproaches2003}.
-With the implementation of the General Data Protection Regulation (GDPR) in 2018, companies operating in the EU and the UK and/or handling EU/UK citizens data need to choose a legal basis to collect and process user data \cite{GeneralDataProtection}.
+With the implementation of the General Data Protection Regulation (GDPR) in 2018, companies operating in the EU and UK and/or handling EU/UK citizens' data need to choose a legal basis to collect and process user data \cite{GeneralDataProtection}.
 One of the most well-known of these is cookie notices to gain consent from users~\cite{matte2020cookie}.
 Alongside the GDPR, the ePrivacy Directive and the Information Commissioner Office (ICO) give specific guidance on obtaining consent through cookie notices \cite{Directive2002582002,mehrnezhadCrossPlatformEvaluationPrivacy2020}.